Effects of Hurricane Maria in Puerto Rico: Infrastructure and utilities

+Relief efforts

+Puerto Rico was declared a Federal Disaster Zone.
+Two weeks after the hurricane, international relief organization Oxfam intervened on American soil for the first time since Hurricane Katrina in 2005.

-One month after the hurricane, all hospitals were open, but most were on backup generators that provide limited power.
-About half of sewage treatment plants on the island were still not functioning.
+One month after the hurricane, all hospitals were open, but most were stuck on backup generators that provided limited power.
+About half of sewage treatment plants on the island were shuttered.
 FEMA reported 60,000 homes needed roofing help, and had distributed 38,000 roofing tarps.
-The island's highways and bridges remained heavily damaged nearly a month later.
 Only 392 miles of Puerto Rico's 5,073 miles of road were open.
 A month later, some towns continued to be isolated and delivery of relief supplies including food and water were hampered—helicopters were the only alternative.

-As of October 1, there were ongoing fuel shortage and distribution problems, with 720 of 1,100 gas stations open.

 The Guajataca Dam was structurally damaged, and on September 22, the National Weather Service issued a flash flood emergency for parts of the area in response.
-Tens of thousands of people were ordered to evacuate the area, with about 70,000 thought to be at risk.
+Tens of thousands of people were ordered to evacuate the area, with about 70,000 at risk.

-The entirety of Puerto Rico was declared a Federal Disaster Zone shortly after the hurricane.
-The Federal Emergency Management Agency planned to open an air bridge with three to four aircraft carrying essential supplies to the island daily starting on September 22.
+FEMA planned to open an air bridge with three to four aircraft carrying essential supplies to the island daily starting on September 22.
 Beyond flights involving the relief effort, limited commercial traffic resumed at Luis Muñoz Marín International Airport on September 22 under primitive conditions.
-A dozen commercial flights operated daily as of September 26.
-By October 3, there were 39 commercial flights per day from all Puerto Rican airports, about a quarter of the normal number.
-The next day, airports were reported to be operating at normal capacity.
-In marked contrast to the initial relief efforts for Hurricane Katrina and the 2010 Haiti earthquake, on September 22, the only signs of relief efforts were beleaguered Puerto Rican government employees.
+As of October 3, 39 commercial flights per day departed Puerto Rican airports, about a quarter of the normal number.
 The territory's government contracted 56 small companies to assist in restoring power.
 Eight FEMA Urban Search & Rescue (US&R) teams were deployed to assist in rescue efforts.

 Debris-clogged roads added to logistical challenges faced by rescue and relief crews.